Eamon2009/Codeformer-A.I/README.md

 ```
 Parameters    :  10.8M
 Optimal data  :  20 × 10,800,000 = 216M tokens needed
-You have      :  117K tokens
+have      :  117K tokens
 Data ratio    :  0.05%  ← severely undertrained
 ```

 Training 10.8M parameters on 117K characters is like hiring 100 experts to read a 10-page document.
 The capacity is there but there is nothing to fill it with.
-The model will also take 12-20 hours on your CPU.
+The model will also take 12-20 hours estimated  on your CPU.

 **The practical takeaway:**